 Now you have to plant what you’ve chosen.
 For these plants on the list, I suggest buying seedlings at your local garden center for peppers and cabbage.
 You will have a lot better luck letting someone else start those for you.
 Then for the other vegetables on the list, direct sow those seeds right into your garden bed.
 Read the packet and seedling planting instructions for a step by step guide to planting each vegetable garden plant and seed.

 Learn how to water your vegetable garden:

 Most people think you need to water your garden every day, but nothing could be further from the truth.
 If you water every day, your garden vegetable plants will develop very shallow roots and depend on you for that constant water supply.
 You should water very deeply in your vegetable garden.
 Your plants need one inch of water per week all at once.
 It’s best to water early in the morning before the sun is up beating down on the garden and evaporating all of your efforts.
 Watering at night can encourage fungus.
-Click here for more on how much water your garden needs.

 Make sure you have a watering system set up before you build your gardens.
 We have sprinklers that reach most everything we grow with the flip of a switch and a turn of the spigot.
 We just turn them on and let them go.
 Drip irrigation is even better for vegetable garden plants.